liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 ## Page Creation and Management

-Your pages must contain something, right?
-The reason web pages exist at all is to display content.
-Use can use the web to share project information, advertise to potential customers, or demonstrate a golf swing.
-In each case you're displaying content.
-And with Liferay's WCM, you'll find that the process of loading your pages up with content is extremely easy and straightforward, and you don't ever need to leave your browser.

-Essentially, WCM is a suite of various portlets that include functionality for creating and displaying various types of content.
-Don't be concerned by the sheer number of applications you see in this category in the *Add &rarr; More* menu: we'll go over everything in a step-by-step fashion.
-Let's start by taking a look at page creation and management.

-### Managing Pages

-If you are currently viewing the page you wish to manage, simply click *Manage* from the dockbar and select *Page*.
+If you're currently viewing the page you wish to manage, click *Manage* from the Dockbar and select *Page*.
 If you would like to manage your site's whole set of pages, clink *Manage* and select *Site Pages*.

 ![Figure 4.2: Managing Individual Pages](../../images/04-web-content-managing-single-page.png)